CSM357/game-2048/README.md

 You can explore and play it live through the link above.

-To run it locally, clone the repository, install dependencies, and start the dev server using the commands below.
+To run it locally, clone the repository, install dependencies, and start the development server using the commands below:

 ```bash
 git clone https://github.com/CSM357/game-2048.git